mdtanveeralamgir/UdemySpringBoot/README.md

 	- Change the property name of response. name to user_name
 	- static filtering: apply to all the instance of a class

+## 45: dynamic filtering
+	- filter fields based on the end point you hit